-Nepal is a federal republic country and the politics of Nepal function within multi party system.
-Nepal is politically stable, and is very safe to travel.
-People in Nepal respect and honor tourists as a guests and they believe “Guests are God.”
+Nepal is a federal republic country and the politics of Nepal function within a multi-party system.
+Nepal is politically stable and is very safe to travel.
+People in Nepal respect and honor tourists as a guest and they believe “Guests are God.”

 2. What Kind of Weather Nepal has?

-3. What are the best season for trekking/tour/expedition in Nepal?
+3. What is the best season for trekking/tour/expedition in Nepal?

-Tour can be done round the year however, Autumn (Sept- Nov) is the best trekking season with excellent weather and breathtaking mountain view and Spring (march-may) is considered as the second best season for trekking in Nepal.
+Tour can be done around the year, however, Autumn (Sept- Nov) is the best trekking season with excellent weather and breathtaking mountain view and Spring (march-may) is considered as the second-best season for trekking in Nepal.
 Some of the trekking can be done even during the monsoon which includes: Upper Mustang, Upper Dolpo and Tsum Valley.

 4. How long will we walk in a day in an average?